 The nation's nightlife and partying culture are very active.
 The Philippines competes with nations known for their spectacular nightlife, such as Spain and Brazil.
 Filipinos like relaxing and having fun after long hours of hard labor in the office.
 Manila, the capital city, is one of the world's top nightlife attractions.

-The Philippines, like other Asian countries, has distinct summer and winter seasons, with May being the warmest and January being the coldest.
+The Philippines, like Singapore, has distinct summer and winter seasons, with May being the warmest and January being the coldest.
 The temperature ranges from 70 and 90 degrees Fahrenheit (ca. 32 °C) on average.
 The rainy season is rather long, lasting from June to November.
 The threat of typhoons looms over the country's western regions.

 Overall, the Philippines is booming.
 The country is making great financial leaps and provides a good quality of life for its inhabitants and foreign tourists.